Axel13fr/CarND-Behavioral-Cloning-P3/writeup_Axel_Durbec.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I focused exclusively on driving at the center of the road and compensated using the side cameras and applying a correction offset.
 I used the provided data set along with 2 other recordings per track: one forward and one backward to provide enough data to train my model.
+As for track 2, I had one lap forward and one lap backward as well as another set of data which captures sharp turns towards the end of the track to give the model a pinch more of high steering wheel values.

 For details about how I created the training data, see the next section.